 Refined Sugar-free, Grain-Free Zucchini Brownie Recipe

 flours.
-I’ve also started adding whey protein to baked treats (to make
+I’ve also started adding whey protein to baked treats.

 There’s also some whey protein powder hidden in there and, with healthy ingredients like those listed below, I feel completely justified in eating this for breakfast once in awhile!
 These brownies are really filling and so moist.
 I’m drooling just thinking about them.

 - 1/2 cup brown rice syrup

 - 1/2 coconut flour

 - 1/2 cup chopped dates (pits removed)**